Google’s new SSL changes will create a more secure internet. But you will lose customers and rankings if your website is not compliant.

 What if your website were to stop working for you?
 No leads, no sales, and no results in search engines like Google?
 All payments rejected by your payment gateway?

 An unlikely scenario?
 Not if you still have an http website!
-From 1st October, Google are making SSL certificates a must.
-This means that if your web address starts with http:// (and not https://), then you will need to make some changes.
+From 1st October 2017, Google made SSL certificates a must.
+This means that if your web address starts with http:// (and not https://), then you need to make some changes.
 If you don’t, then your website will be penalised by Google.

 So why is Google insisting on these new SSL changes?